Binance Market Update (2022-09-18)

 Binance

-The global cryptocurrency market cap now stands at $0.96T, down by -0.92% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.95T, down by -2.20% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include HARD, SNM, and APE, up by 34%, 19%, and 13%, respectively.
+Market outperformers include HARD, QUICK, and SANTOS, up by 45%, 17%, and 7%, respectively.

 Top stories of the day: